 Abu Abd Allah (asws) said – Regarding two people who agree on the appointment of two just persons who issue decisions which are different, and they are happy with the fairness of the two judges, which of the two decisions have to be implemented?
 He (asws) said: ‘Look at their understanding and knowledge of our (asws) hadith and whoever is better, implement his decision and do not pay attention to the other one’.
 [Source: H33351 Wasail us Shia]

 Here the Imam (as) is referring to the ones who have knowledge of hadith.
 These are the narrators/compilers of hadith (defined as fuqaha by the Imams) – the ones who readily quote hadith and provide references to them.
-Not the mujtahids who perform ijtihad based on aql and ijma, who never quote hadith and require us to follow them blindly without asking for proof.
+Unfortunately, the mujtahids don’t share hadith with the people who follow them.

 3. One Must Hold Back in Confusing Matters: